Joie Tilt Review – A Car Seat on a Budget

 Advantages of the Joie Tilt Group 0+/1 Car Seat

-The Joie Tilt was very easy to fit – but we found the instruction manual a little bit confusing and complicated!
+The Joie Tilt car seat was very easy to fit – but we found the instruction manual a little bit confusing and complicated!
 Instead we ended up browsing YouTube videos to figure it out.
 One we knew how to fit it, both my husband and I and my mother have no problem popping it in and out.
-It only takes about 3 minutes to get it in and is quite lightweight at 6kg, so ideal for car swapping or carrying, but they could definitely work on making the manual more user-friendly.
+It only takes about 3 minutes to get it in and the Joie Tilt is quite lightweight at 6kg, so ideal for car swapping or carrying, but they could definitely work on making the manual more user-friendly.

-It’s rear facing for the full duration of the weight limit – that’s up to 18kg (40lbs), or you can switch it front facing.
+The Joie Tilt is rear facing for the full duration of the weight limit – that’s up to 18kg (40lbs), or you can switch it front facing.
 In front facing it has three recline positions, but safety recommendations these days are to keep rear facing as long as possible.
 In rear facing it has a sleeping tilt mode or upright, and the sleeping is ideal for younger babies or trips where you hope they’ll be sleeping.

 My son is currently 2 years old at last update, and still rear facing comfortably at 32lbs.
 However, as a larger toddler it’s worth noting there is absolutely no way he will still be under 40lbs by the time he’s three.
 His legs are starting to get a little bit cramped, he is 95cm tall, so he is very tall as well as heavy.

-The seat has had absolutely no complaints at all from my son and it comes with a secure 5 point locking harness with shoulder protection that’s easy to clip on and off.
+The car seat has had absolutely no complaints at all from my son and it comes with a secure 5 point locking harness with shoulder protection that’s easy to clip on and off.
 In 2018 we traveled from Cardiff to Edinburgh and then toured the Scottish Highlands for a week using this car seat.
 We had no problems using it on such a long journey and he sleeps in it very well.

 The recline options are good and this is a feature that most car seats in this budget range don’t offer.

-It’s lightweight (6.1kg) so easy to transfer between cars when needed.
+The Joie Tilt is lightweight (6.1kg) so easy to transfer between cars when needed.

-It’s also available in two colours.
+The Joie Tilt is also available in two colours.
 We use the “two tone black” which is black and dark grey in our car, but my mother went for the “ladybird”, a jazzy red and black in hers, which I actually really like.

 Disadvantages of the Joie Tilt Group 0+/1 Car Seat

-It is only a group 0+ and 1 car seat.
+The Joie Tilt is only a group 0+ and 1 car seat.
 This means it’s suitable to 18kg (40lbs).
 So when your child hits 40lbs, you will need to upgrade again, however when you consider the price, I feel quite happy that it has lasted us long enough to switch to a front-facing seat that progresses upwards for the rest of his childhood.

 It doesn’t have ISOFIX and the base can feel a little bit unsteady compared to my previous ISOFIX car seat, although I’m reassured that it’s a good brand and it’s passed all the safety tests, so I feel quite confident using it.
 I like to just re-adjust and lock the seatbelt every time before we set off to make sure it’s secure, which only takes me a few seconds.
 I think this is a downside that most seat-belt strapped car seats will have over ISOFIX.

-It’s a little bit awkward to get my son in and out of it in the rear facing position.
+It’s a little bit awkward to get my son in and out of the Joie Tilt in the rear facing position.
 In part due to the high sides, and in part due to the seatbelt position.
 You have to do a little bit of a tilt and a swivel.
 My son goes in like a dream, but if you have a baby that’s hard to get in and out of a car seat, I imagine this battle could be a little bit harder due to the somewhat limited accessibility.

 A Quick Recap of the Pros and Cons of the Joie Tilt Group 0+/1 Car Seat in this Review